 Writer: Ritesh Shah, Suresh Nair

 What's Yay: Fist fights, Crisp action

-make you chuckle for the wrong reasons and the plot post interval
+chuckle for the wrong reasons and the plot post interval which

 Popcorn Refill: Interval